elanur-nalbantoglu/portfolio/README.md

-# portfolio
+# Ela Nur's Portfolio
-This is my personal portfolio.
+This here is my personal portfolio to showcase my resume for academic applications and demonstrate my understanding of GitHub.